 FISH, FISH AND MORE FISH

-In the rush of ticking places off the must visit list, I had missed out on sampling the gyros till the last day.
-The gyros is the local fast food and one of the most popular foods for the take-and-go category or when you are in a hurry and need a filling lunch or dinner.
-Gyros is a wrap wherein slivers of meat cooked on a vertical rotisserie are stuffed in pita with some sliced onion, tomato, a dash of tzatziki and served wrapped in parchment.
+In the rush of ticking places off the must-visit list, I had missed out on sampling the gyros till the last day.
+Gyros is a local fast food and one of the most popular foods for the take-and-go category or when you are in a hurry and need a filling lunch or dinner.
+Gyros is a wrap wherein slivers of meat cooked on a vertical rotisserie are stuffed in a pita with some sliced onion, tomato, a dash of tzatziki and served wrapped in parchment.
 The best way for a tourist to enjoy this is to settle down at a taverna in the lane off Monastiraki Square where taverna owners jostle with each other to pounce on customers.
 Wolf down that gyros as you rub shoulders with people from different countries or even locals seated behind you or at the next table and from the corner table, watch the world go by.

 HORIATIKI / GREEK SALAD

 Gyros is best enjoyed with the traditional Greek salad i.e. the Horiatiki.
 The authentic stuff is going to make you swoon.
 Unlike the fancy variations available in restaurants worldwide, the traditional horiatiki is a wholesome affair as fresh tomatoes, cucumber, red onion and fat olives are seasoned with salt and oregano, topped with a huge chunk of feta cheese and then all of it is given a healthy drizzle of olive oil.
-I swear you will moan in delight when the flavours do the jiggy whiggy in your mouth.
+I swear you will moan in delight when the flavours do the jiggy wiggy in your mouth.

 Oooooo… what can I say about these two delightful dips.
 Another one of those amazing things that are deceptively simple but pack a punch with flavours, as was evident when I successfully managed to pull off whipping up a batch.
 Read my attempts at making the tzatziki on ‘Dip’ it Greek style: Skordalia & Tzatziki.

-I have never been a fan of zuchinni/courgette but these little fried balls of the herbed vegetable had me at first bite!
+I have never been a fan of zucchini/courgette but these little fried balls of the herbed vegetable had me at first bite!
 Crispy on the outside, perfectly cooked inside, these little balls are made with the flowers that are stuffed with spices, dipped in a batter and fried till crispy brown.
 The best appetizers ever!
 Dip in tzatziki for a cool, fresh pairing.